 Wear and Tear, or Hints for the Overworked

-Still, it goes far beyond diet.
-There has been a diversity of stressors that have continued to amass over the centuries of tumultuous change.
+It goes far beyond diet or any other single factor.
+There has been a diversity of stressors that continued to amass over the centuries of tumultuous change.
 The exhaustion of modern man (and typically the focus has been on men) has been building up for generations upon generations before it came to feel like a world-shaking crisis with the new industrialized world.
 The lens of neurasthenia was an attempt to grapple with what had changed, but the focus was too narrow.
 With the plague of neurasthenia, the atomization of commericialized man and woman couldn’t hold together.
 And so there was a temptation toward nationalistic projects, including wars, to revitalize the ailing soul and to suture the gash of social division and disarray.
 But this further wrenched out of alignment the traditional order that had once held society together, and what was lost mostly went without recognition.
 The individual was brought into the foreground of public thought, a lone protagonist in a social Darwinian world.
 In this melodramatic narrative of struggle and self-assertion, many individuals didn’t fare so well and everything else suffered in the wake.

 Tom Lutz writes that, “By 1903, neurasthenic language and representations of neurasthenia were everywhere: in magazine articles, fiction, poetry, medical journals and books, in scholarly journals and newspaper articles, in political rhetoric and religious discourse, and in advertisements for spas, cures, nostrums, and myriad other products in newspapers, magazines and mail-order catalogs” (American Nervousness, 1903, p.
 2).